toashiqur/toashiqur.github.io/_posts/2020-02-13-creating-a-blog-on-github.markdown

 Now go to to your GitHub repository (refresh if it's already open).
 It should show the uploaded project in the master branch.
 Go to the **Settings** of your repository.
 Under the **GitHub Pages** section you will find the link of your website.
 If it's showing *Your site is ready to be published at http://* then wait a while and refresh your page.
 It will change to *Your site is published at http://*

 Your blog is online now, but it's holding only the default contents.
 You can customize it in your own way.
 One starting point is *_config.yml*.
-To publish your content modify follow the format of post inside the directory *_posts/*.
+To publish your blog content modify following the format of the post given as an example inside the directory *_posts/*.
+The link to your post will appear automatically in your Front matter.

 You can customize your blog directly on GitHub or on your local machine.
 If you work on your local machine you can use [VSC][vsc-link] (Visual Studio Code) (a text editor will also do).